glyder/AGLDeveloperTest/README.md

     SkippableFact - allows you to use [SkippableFact] instead of [Fact] and you can use Skip.<xyz> within a Tests to dynamically Skip the Test during runtime.
+                    I hooked this up to the integrationLive tests.

     Required to setup ConsoleApp:
       "dependencies": {